Center for Rehabilitation and Employment Research

 Mary Washington, M.A.
 CCC-SLP, is a speech-language pathologist with over 25 years of experience in various settings, including public schools, hospitals, clinics, and early intervention.
 She maintains a professional membership in the American-Speech-Language Hearing Association and the Special Interest Division 12, Augmentative-Alternative Communication.
 Ms. Washington earned her Bachelor of Science Education and Master of Arts in Speech-Language Pathology from the University of Memphis.

 The Center offers comprehensive career and vocational testing that facilitates individual career development.
 The test results provide individuals and referral sources with comprehensive information useful in the career development process.
 Trained counselors conduct career and vocational testing.
 Individuals are actively involved in developing assessment plans tailored to meet their specific needs.
 Areas assessed may include aptitude, achievement, interest, and career decision-making.

 The Center offers employment services to individuals who receive Social Security Disability Income (SSDI) through our Employment Network.
 SSDI beneficiaries receive individualized assistance through the following strategies: (a) vocational counseling to determine appropriate job possibilities, (b) job seeking skill training, (c) resume development, and (d) assistance finding and keeping a job.

 - Americans with Disabilities

 - Chi Sigma Iota International Honor Society for students, professional counselors and counselor educators.

 - Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 - National Council on Rehabilitation Education

-- The National Institute on Disability and Rehabilitation Research (NIDRR)
+- National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)